 As one may observe in Exhibit 1 to the right, The NFL’s Oakland/Las Vegas Raiders have consistently been the most heavily penalized-per-play team by far, over the last 60 years of NFL operations.
 Year after year they are flagged more than any other team, while in contrast their opponents are flagged in the bottom quartile of teams each week.
 For a while, this was an amusing shtick concerning the bad-guy aura the Raiders carried 40 or 50 years ago.
 But when one examines the statistics, and the types of penalties involved – consistent through six decades, multiple dozens of various level coaches who were not as highly penalized elsewhere in their careers, two owners and 10 varieties of front offices – the idea that this team gets penalized, ‘because they are undisciplined’, or ‘have rowdy/nasty fans’, or just ‘are supposed to be flagged more’ begins to fall flat under the evidence.

 However, it is not whether your team is the most penalized in any given year; rather, it is the spread between how often a team is penalized per play, as compared to how often their opponents are penalized per play.
-The differential spread between penalties-per-play-against and penalties-per-play-for the Raiders, during NFL seasons 2009-2021, can be observed in Exhibit 2 to the right.
-I created this through analyzing the penalty databases at NFLPenalties.com.5 The detailed data analysis can be viewed by clicking here.
+The differential spread between penalties-per-play-against and penalties-per-play-for the Raiders, during NFL seasons 2009-2021, can be observed in Exhibit 2 below.
+I created this through analyzing the penalty databases at NFLPenalties.com.7 The detailed data analysis for both the Exhibit 2 ‘spread’ and Exhibit 1 ‘bias’ can be viewed by clicking here.
 As one can clearly see, the Raiders fare much worse in penalty-per-play differential than any other team, a full 51% worse than even the #3 disfavored team in the NFL from 2009-2021.
 Amazingly, these years were not even as highly biased as were many of the prior years back to 1968.
 Seven decades of cheating on the part of the NFL and its officiating.

 True to form, the Oakland/Las Vegas Raiders held the highest penalty-per-play differential again for the NFL 2019 Season.
-The chart at the open of this article was developed through game 10 of the 2019 season, when the disparity was obvious and particularly ludicrous.
+Through game 10 of the 2019 season, the disparity was obvious and particularly ludicrous.
 For most of the 2019 season, the Raiders were the most penalized team per game play in the NFL – while the least penalized team was whatever team happened to be playing the Raiders each week.
+That imbalance was the absurdity which became the impetus for this article.
+I just got tired of paying the NFL money for bullshit.
 One can view the supporting analysis for that assessment by clicking here.
 One can view another typical year’s bias against the Las Vegas Raiders in this Penalty Spread Differential Chart for 2021 as well.
-In this one the Raiders were only bumped from #1 ‘least favored’ team status to #2, after a 14 penalty Dallas Cowboys game on Thanksgiving day.
+In this one the Raiders were only bumped from #1 ‘least favored’ team status to #2, after an 18 penalty Dallas Cowboys game on Thanksgiving day.